+'''

-import com.consol.cmas.common.model.ticket.TicketPrototypeContext TicketPrototypeContext.enableOverwriteMode()
+import com.consol.cmas.common.model.ticket.TicketPrototypeContext

+TicketPrototypeContext.enableOverwriteMode()

+'''

-F.7.1.10 Scripts of Type Dependent Enum
+F.8.1.7 Scripts of Type Dependent Enum

 Dependent enums are hierarchical lists which provide a data structure similar to the one provided by MLAs (see section MLA Administration).
 In contrast to MLAs, with dependent enums only one level at a time is displayed.
 Depending on the value the user has selected in the list on this level, another list, the one in the sub-level, is opened.
 There do not have to be sub-lists for every list entry, so in graph terminology, the list might be a combination of nodes and leaves.
-A dependent enum script is assigned to the Custom Field Group, Data Object Group, or Resource Field Group where it is required.
+A dependent enum script is assigned to the ticket field group, customer field group, or resource field group where it is required.